-The AD9523 serial control port is a flexible, synchronous serial communications port that allows an easy interface with many industry-standard microcontrollers and microprocessors.
-The AD9523 serial control port is compatible with most synchronous transfer formats, including I2C, Motorola\ SPI, and Intel\ SSR protocols.
-The AD9523 I2C implementation deviates from the classic I2C specification in two specifications, and these deviations are documented in Table 16.
-The serial control port allows read/write access to all registers that configure the AD9523.
+The AD9523-1 serial control port is a flexible, synchronous serial communications port that allows an easy interface with many industry-standard microcontrollers and microprocessors.
+The AD9523-1 serial control port is compatible with most synchronous transfer formats, including Philips I2C, Motorola® SPI, and Intel® SSR protocols.
+The AD9523-1 I2C implementation deviates from the classic IC specification in two specifications, and these deviations are documented in Table 15 of this data sheet.
+The serial control port allows read/write access to all registers that configure the AD9523-1.